hashicorp/terraform-provider-aws/website/docs/r/location_map.html.markdown

 * `create_time` - The timestamp for when the map resource was created in ISO 8601 format.
 * `map_arn` - The Amazon Resource Name (ARN) for the map resource.
 Used to specify a resource across all AWS.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block).
-* `update_time` - The timestamp for when the map resource was last updated in ISO 8601.
+* `update_time` - The timestamp for when the map resource was last updated in ISO 8601 format.

 ## Import